Twistedmouse/What-is-Regex/README.md

 `/\S+@\S+\.\S+/`

+- "`/`" = The forward slashes contain the code and define the search pattern.
 - "`\S+`" = Match any non whitespace character.
 - "`@`" = Must match an @ symbol.
 - "`\S+`" Match any non whitespace character.